 Robin Wallington is a conductor/composer based in Manchester.
-As a conductor, Robin has worked with conductors such as Paavo Jarvi and Mark Stringer, as well as professional instrumentalists and ensembles up and down the UK.
-Recent highlights include a three-performance run of Singing in the Rain.
+He has worked with conductors such as Paavo Jarvi and Mark Stringer, as well as professional instrumentalists and ensembles up and down the UK.
+Recent highlights include a three-week Research & Development Project on Bartok’s Bluebeard’s Castle, and a performance of French orchestral works with the Bolton Symphony Orchestra.
 As a composer, he has had works performed by ensembles such as the Quatuor Danel and the RLPO’s 10/10 ensemble.
 A keen interest in British early-20th century music has led him to have articles printed in publications such as the Ralph Vaughan Williams Society Journal.
 Robin currently studies conducting with Mark Heron, and composition with Laura Bowler.

 Anna Beresford attended the RNCM’s Junior department until 2016, and is now in her second year at the University of Manchester as a first study cellist with Jennifer Langridge.
 She has played with the National Youth Chamber Orchestra of Great Britain and Vacation Chamber Orchestras, and continues to love playing in chamber ensembles at university.
 Anna has been part of the University’s Baroque Orchestra, various university orchestral projects, and musical theatre productions.